LeskoIam/k-means_python_module_dev/README.md

 at 68 million rows of raw data which boils down to  1.8 million distinct events.
 Every one of this events has latitude and longitude information (and some other info) attached.

-I wanted to do some clustering of the data.
+I wanted to do some clustering of the data to see where taxis pick up customers most of the time.
 Looking at different algorithms I decided for [K-means](https://en.wikipedia.org/wiki/K-means_clustering).
 It's one of the simplest and easiest to understand.

 First I tried with Python.
-Found a pure Python implementation of K-means algorithm ([original here](http://pandoricweb.tumblr.com/post/8646701677/python-implementation-of-the-k-means-clustering)) on the web.
-I soon found it gets really slow really fast when amount of data supplied to it increases (70 seconds for 13000 points in 50 clusters).
+I found a pure Python implementation of K-means algorithm ([original here](http://pandoricweb.tumblr.com/post/8646701677/python-implementation-of-the-k-means-clustering)) on the web.
+But it soon became obvious that it gets really slow really fast when amount of data supplied to it increases (70 seconds for 13000 points in 50 clusters).
 Enter C with promises of speedups.

 I found C implementations of K-means but could not make heads or tails of it.
 Decision was made to implement it myself.